MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 To avoid disrupting integrations, _you must upgrade_ the connection to use certificate-based authentication.
 Although the change is scheduled for March 2022, we strongly recommend that you upgrade as soon as possible.
 The following steps describe how to upgrade to certificate-based authentication.

-### <a name="to-upgrade-your-business-central-online-connection-to-use-certificate-based-authentication"></a>To upgrade your Business Central online connection to use certificate-based authentication
+### To upgrade your Business Central online connection to use certificate-based authentication

 1. Depending on whether you integrate with Dynamics 365 Sales, do one of the following:
    * If you do, open the **Microsoft Dynamics 365 Connection Setup** page.